Exor to get 40 percent of The Economist after Pearson stake sale - source

-Exor, the holding of the Agnelli family which is a controlling shareholder in Fiat Chrysler Automobiles, is expected to build a stake of around 40 percent in The Economist Group after completion of the deal from 4.72 percent now, one of the sources said.
+Exor, the holding of the Agnelli family which is a controlling shareholder in Fiat Chrysler Automobiles (FCHA.MI) (FCAU.N), is expected to build a stake of around 40 percent in The Economist Group after completion of the deal from 4.72 percent now, one of the sources said.

 The source said details of the deal were still being finalised, and it could take some time before Exor reaches the 40 percent level.